Fernando de la Mora, Paraguay

-The city is divided in two areas: the South area and the North area, with a total surface of 21 square kilometers.
-It is crossed from North to South by many paved streets and avenues, such as Zavala Cue, Pitiantuta, 10 de Julio, Las Residentas, among others.
+The city is divided in two areas: the Southern area and the Northern area, divided by the Mariscal Lopez Avenue, with a total surface area of 21 square kilometers.
+The Northern area has 8 neighborhoods, while the Southern area has 6.

-It has a total number of 62 green spaces, a sports center, a football court for national and international games, 20 public schools and about 30 private schools.
-Among the public schools is the Colegio Nacional de EMD Dr. Fernando de la Mora, this school has about 3,000 students that assist at morning afternoon or night classes.
-Currently is the biggest school in the city and it has its own sports center.
-Another school the "Dr. Eligio Ayala" School of Infirmary, that provides elementary, basic, and superior education.
+The city features a municipal sports center, a football stadium equipped for national and international matches, 20 public schools, and approximately 30 private schools.
+Among the public institutions is the Colegio Nacional EMD Dr. Fernando de la Mora, the largest school in the city.

 Toponymy

 The city was once called Zavala Cue.
-Nowadays it takes its name of Fernando de la Mora, one of the fathers of Paraguayan independence.
+After 1939, it was renamed to Fernando de la Mora, one of the fathers of Paraguayan independence.

-Demography
+Demographics

 This city has a population that is 100% urban.
-It has 183,390 inhabitants in total, 88,591 men and 94,798 women, according to information provided by the National Institute of Statistics.
+It has 110.255 inhabitants in total, 52.854 men and 57.431 women, according to the 2022 census by the National Institute of Statistics.

+It has a population density 74 residents per hectare, and 1402 houses per square kilometer.

 The barrio Kamba Cuá is the home of an Afro-Paraguayan community.

 Climate

-The climate is subtropical with a temperature that may reach 40 °C in summer and that in winter drops to 0 °C. The annual average is 22 °C.
+Almost identically to Asuncion, the city experiences a subtropical climate with an average annual temperature of 22 °C. Summer temperatures can reach highs of 40 °C, while winter lows occasionally drop to 0 °C.

+Precipitation is abundant throughout the year, averaging over 1,400 millimeters (55 inches) annually.
+While rain sustains the lush local vegetation, the combination of flat topography, high urban density, and intense summer thunderstorms makes the city highly susceptible to pluvial flooding.

 History

-Fernando de la Mora used to be part of the district of San Lorenzo del Campo Grande and its population dedicated mostly to the farming activity.
-By then, it was called Zavala Cué and there were plantations of vegetables and fruit trees, as well as breeding of farm animals.
+Fernando de la Mora was once part of the district of San Lorenzo del Campo Grande and its population dedicated mostly to the farming activity.
+It was then called Zavala Cué and there were plantations of vegetables and fruit trees, as well as breeding of farm animals.
 This activity was oriented to satisfy the necessities of Asunción.

-It was called Zavala Cué because in the area was settled an important state belonging a family of last name Zavala.
-This establishment was part of a group of 10 great states in the area.
+Fernando de la Mora was originally known as Zavala Cué, named after a prominent estate in the area belonging to the Zavala family.
+This property was one of ten large estates established in the region.

-The population of Zavala Cué kept growing and the authorities of San Lorenzo did not manifest interest in supporting the development of the city, which made the population very unhappy, so they decided to transform it into a competitive and progressive city.

-Then, thanks to the neighbors' organization an independent municipality was created.
-The request was granted in 1939 by the government of Félix Paiva, on February 28.
+Before 1939, the population of Zavala Cué was growing, and the authorities of San Lorenzo del Campo Grande showed no willingness to support the town's separation.
+It was then that, thanks to the organization of the residents, an independent municipality was created, separate from San Lorenzo del Campo Grande.
+The request for the creation of the municipality was accepted during the administration of Dr. Félix Paiva, on February 28, 1939.

 Since 1950, Fernando de la Mora is an independent district of the Central Department, which now has 18 districts.
-This city is today called "The city of the new millennia".
+At the same time, the city experienced significant urban expansion, accompanied by the establishment of industries, laboratories, workshops, and commercial enterprises.